Landscape Design and Contracting Concentration

 Immersion and Opportunity

-Our students are immersed in a multitude of applied horticulture and construction courses and design studios, exposing them to cutting edge technologies.
+Our students are immersed in a multitude of design studios, construction courses and applied horticulture, exposing them to cutting edge technologies.
 These opportunities result in well designed, professionally implemented, and managed projects.
 Students are given unparalleled opportunities to engage with industry leaders and mentors from across the nation, forming strong professional networks supporting them as they progress in their own careers.

 Although students in the Landscape Design and Contracting Program are required to complete one summer internship, they are encouraged to participate in as many as possible.
 Internships allow students to be fully immersed in various aspects of Design-Build-Manage landscape companies.